 What’s the Difference Between One-Way and Live Video Interviews?

 One-way (asynchronous) video interviews let candidates record their responses to pre-set questions on their own schedule.
 The recruiter reviews the recordings later.
-This format works well for high-volume screening where you need to evaluate dozens of candidates quickly without scheduling individual calls.
-It also eliminates timezone coordination for global hiring.
-The downside?
-Some candidates find one-way interviews impersonal, and you lose the ability to ask follow-up questions in real time.
+Asynchronous video interview platforms work best for high-volume screening where you need to evaluate dozens of candidates quickly without scheduling individual calls.
+They also eliminate timezone coordination for global hiring.
+The tradeoff: some candidates find one-way recording impersonal, and follow-up questions aren’t possible in real time.

 Most teams benefit from both formats.
-Use async video for first-round screening to filter a large applicant pool down to a shortlist, then switch to live video for final-round interviews where deeper evaluation matters.
-The Criteria Corp 2024 survey found that 37% of women prefer video interviews over in-person, compared to 29% of men - a gap worth considering when designing your interview process to maximize candidate participation across demographics.
+Use async for first-round screening to filter a large pool down to a shortlist.
+Pair it with remote interview questions designed for the format, then switch to live video for final-round conversations where interpersonal signals matter.
+Notably, 37% of women prefer video over in-person, compared to 29% of men (Criteria Corp 2024) - a gap worth factoring into your process design to maximize candidate participation across demographics.

-Platforms like Spark Hire and VidCruiter support both formats natively.
+Spark Hire and VidCruiter support both formats natively.
 Willo specializes in async only.
 HireVue and BrightHire offer both but lean toward enterprise workflows.
-Pin approaches the problem differently by automating everything that happens before the interview - sourcing, outreach, and scheduling - so you can use whatever video format makes sense for the role.
+As a remote interview platform, Pin takes a different angle: it automates everything before the interview - sourcing, outreach, and scheduling - so the video format is simply your last decision, not your first bottleneck.

 Which Video Interview Platforms Handle the Full Hiring Pipeline?